darinz/DL/11_Optimization/03_distributed_training.md

         return loss.item()
 ```
+> **Code Walkthrough:**
+> - Initializes distributed training and sets the correct device for each process.
+> - Wraps the model in `DistributedDataParallel` to synchronize gradients across devices.
+> - Each process computes gradients on its data, then gradients are averaged and the model is updated.

 *PyTorch DDP synchronizes gradients across devices after each backward pass, ensuring consistent model updates.*

 ### 2. Horovod Implementation